-Letting these factors go unchecked and you’ve pretty much bought a ticket to type 2 diabetes and cardiovascular disease.
+Letting these factors go unchecked and you’ve considerably increased your risk for type 2 diabetes and cardiovascular disease.

 The good news is diet and exercise can help prevent or manage such symptoms.
 Which is important, as our kids are now being seen with metabolic syndrome and associated factors.

 Take insulin resistance and type 2 diabetes, for example.
 Type 2 diabetes used to also be referred to as adult onset diabetes.
 Yet, according to recent stats, numbers of U.K. children with type 2 diabetes is on the rise, and research has shown the prevalence in U.S. teens is now higher than expected.2;3

 And it seems excess added sugar consumption has a big role to play in increasing the risk for each of the factors involved in metabolic syndrome, according to recent research.

 A small study published in Atherosclerosis found that slight adjustments in diet could improve levels of biomarkers of cardiovascular disease in children in as little as 9 days.4